top of page

 Pic 4: A skyway-like corridor is found on each floor; a roofed and well-ventilated public area is located at both ends of the corridor.

-The sizes of residential units at Ming Wah Dai Ha range from 13 to 53 square metres; each unit is equipped with a private toilet and kitchen, catering to the needs of families of various sizes.
-Regardless of the size of the unit, the basic layout remains consistent.
-For example, ventilation windows in the kitchen and the toilet always face the impluvium (air well) located above the central corridor, which allows living rooms and bedrooms to have big windows or balconies with unrestricted views.
-According to Szeto Wai’s plan, 40% of units did not have a balcony, allowing for lower rental rates and more accommodation for low-income families.
-To cater to the needs of those without balconies, a space dedicated to clothes drying is found on every floor.
+With sizes ranging from 13 to 53 square metres to cater to the needs of families of various sizes, the residential units at Ming Wah Dai Ha came with a private toilet and kitchen.
+Regardless of the flat size, the basic layout remained consistent.
+For example, ventilation windows in the kitchen and the toilet always faced the impluvium (air well) located above the central corridor, making it possible for living rooms and bedrooms to have big windows or balconies11.
+According to Szeto Wai’s plan, 40% of the units came without a balcony12, given the need to lower rental rates and provide more space to house low-income families.
+To cater to the laundry needs of those residents without a balcony, a space dedicated to clothes drying was set up on every floor.

-Similar methods employed to reduce costs, and thus rental rates, are prevalent throughout Ming Wah Dai Ha’s design.
-Of the 13 buildings, Block A was designed for low-income public servants and was the only block without private toilets and kitchens.
-The public kitchen and bathroom layout was designed to reduce costs.
-However, soon after the first residents moved in, many Block A residents, who wished to have a private bathroom and kitchen by paying a bit more rent, applied to be moved.
-As a result, Block A was demolished and rebuilt in 1972 to meet resident demands.
-Moreover, to further cut costs, none of the buildings were equipped with lifts, except for Block G, which was planned to be occupied by families with higher income.
+Such was a prevalent design feature of Ming Wah Dai Ha, with similar methods employed to reduce costs and hence rental rates.
+Of the 13 buildings, Block A was designed for low-income civil servants and was the only block without private toilets and kitchens.
+The communal kitchen and bathroom layout was designed to reduce costs.
+However, soon after the first residents moved in, many Block A residents applied for the transfer of units as they would not mind paying a slightly higher rent for the benefit of a self-contained unit with a private bathroom and kitchen.
+In response to the demand at that time, Block A was demolished and rebuilt in 1972.
+Moreover, as a further cost-cutting measure, none of the buildings were equipped with lifts, except for Block G, which was planned to be occupied by higher-income families.

 註: